godspeedsystems/godspeed-cli/README.md

 ## 📖 Documentation <a name="Documentation"></a>

-You can find the complete documentation of Godspeed [here](https://godspeed.systems/docs/microservices-framework/getting-started/overview).
+For a comprehensive understanding of Godspeed CLI and its advanced features, explore the detailed documentation [here](https://godspeed.systems/docs/microservices-framework/guide/get-started).

 ## Show Your Love ❤️ & Support 🙏
 If you find the Godspeed Node.js Service helpful or interesting, we would greatly appreciate your support by following, starring, and subscribing.